khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 ## **26x** less “work” than a progressive alignment

 <!--
-Interesting how the more sequences you add, the greater the potential advantage of using a de Bruijn graph -->
+It is interesting that the more sequences you add, the greater the potential advantage of using a de Bruijn graph -->

 # Taking the de Bruijn graph to the next level